Occupational Lead Poisoning Prevention Fee – Frequently Asked Questions (FAQs)

-Complete form CDTFA-345-SP, Notice of Business Change, Property and Special Taxes, to notify the CDTFA of any changes.
+Complete form CDTFA-345-SP, Notice of Business Change, Special Taxes and Fees Accounts, to notify the CDTFA of any changes.
 If you need additional information or have questions, please contact the CDTFA Customer Service Center at 1-800-400-7115 (TTY: 711), Monday through Friday (except state holidays) 8:00 a.m. to 5:00 p.m.
 (Pacific Time), and select the option for "Special Taxes and Fees" or email your question to Email Your Tax Questions.

 Collecting the Tax

 The CDPH Occupational Lead Poisoning Prevention Program may exempt from payment of fees those employers who demonstrate that lead is not present in their places of employment.
 Employers who do not have lead or lead-containing materials present in any amount or who only have a minimal amount in their business operations during the previous calendar year may request a temporary fee waiver which, if granted, will relieve the employer of paying the fee for the waived calendar year.
 Fee waivers must be renewed each year.
 The CDPH will review fee waiver requests and determine eligibility.

 To request a fee waiver, you must complete Section I on your CDTFA-501-LA, Occupational Lead Poisoning Prevention Fee Return for Category "A" or "B" Reporting.
 Completion of Section I on your fee return will let us know whether to provide you with an electronic or paper fee waiver application.
 Under Section I of the fee return, you must either:

 - Check Box 1A for an electronic fee waiver application sent to you via email, or

 - Check Box 1B for a fee waiver application sent to you by mail.